InnerSourceCommons/InnerSourcePatterns/improve-findability.md

 - Cryptic naming conventions for projects and lack of keywords contribute to reduced findability.
 - People may lose confidence in the integrity of inner source and become discouraged from engaging when they search and don't find what they need.

 ## Solution

 To help improve findability for inner source projects:
 - Provide guidelines for applying clear, meaningful naming conventions to projects, and reinforce the importance of avoiding cryptic code names.
 - Include keywords in project descriptions.
 - Apply tagging to repositories (validated).
 - Use labels where possible.
 - If possible, pull repository names, descriptions, and README.md files into the search engine (not the code itself).
 - Instate a concierge service (guide) to help product people find stuff.
 (This approach might not scale, but could be helpful at the beginning of a program.)

 <img alt="Poor naming conventions" src="/assets/img/poornamingconventions.jpg" width="70%">

-## Known instances
+## Known Instances

 None known as of yet---this is a pattern idea until it is proven.

 ## Desired Resulting Context